vkammili5/lm-lab-csharp-book-manager-api/README.md

-# 📖 Minimalist Book Manager API - C# ASP.NET Core MVC API
+# 📖 Minimalist Book Manager API - C# ASP.NET Core MVC Web API

 ## Introduction
 This is the starter repository for the Further APIs session.
 It provides some starter code to creating a Minimalist Book Manager API with synchronous API endpoints.